eclipsesrl/udesly-docs/docs/shopify-conversion-steps.md

 ---
 ## Export & Convert

-Once your design is finished, all the custom attributes has been entered and page types has been defined, you can finally export your template.
+Once your design is finished, the page types and the page elements are defined with their attributes, you can finally export your template.

 ![](assets/shopify-overview-7.png)

+If you forgot to add some attributes or added the wrong ones, the conversion process will end with an error message like the one in the screenshot.
+You’ll find all the missing attributes and the wrong ones that you’re required to fix.
+This will help you go back to your project and correct everything to launch a new, successful, conversion.

 Open the Udesly Adapter Web APP you can find on [udesly.com](https://www.udesly.com/) and choose the Shopify section to upload your template.